-School Based Traineeship School Based Apprenticeship ATAR ATAR option available in some industry areas ATAR attainment is difficult CERTIFICATION achieved post HSC Certificate II or Certificate III Student is working towards a Cert III Articulation STAGE II articulation both on and off the job into Cert III Trade course Transcript of competencies achieved towards Trade Cert III Contract Two year part time Indentured under a 5 year contract the first two years part time and then 3 years full time Progression Students and employers make an informed decision regarding the students progression into Stage II of the Apprenticeship course The apprenticeship Training Plan outlines all of the aspects of the SBAT.
-The completion date is defined in the Training Plan and generally falls after the student has completed their HSC
+School Based Traineeship School Based Apprenticeship ATAR ATAR option available in some industry areas ATAR attainment is difficult CERTIFICATION achieved post HSC 8 Articulation STAGE II articulation both on and off the job into Cert III Trade course Transcript of competencies achieved towards Trade Cert III Contract Two year part time Indentured under a 5 year contract the first two years part time and then 3 years full time Progression decision regarding the students progression into Stage II of the Apprenticeship course all of complete Plan a The apprenticeship Training Plan outlines all of the aspects of the SBAT.
+The completion date is defined in the Training Plan and generally falls after the student Progression decision regarding the students progression all of the aspects of the SBAT.
+The completion date is defined in the Train